Are you ready for your next deal?

 Virtual Data Rooms

-ADVISORS: Get a quote online + free data room in a few minutes Get a quote now.
+Get a quote online + free data room in a few minutes

 Drive smarter outcomes

-Confidently get ready for and achieve critical business outcomes with the world's smartest Virtual Data Room.
+Confidently prepare for and achieve critical business outcomes with the world's smartest Virtual Data Room.

 A virtual data room (VDR) is a virtual space that acts much like a physical data room except that all data is hosted securely online with security controls over information and reporting on usage.
-In the days before virtual data rooms, M&A potential buyers would need to visit an actual room in person to review stacks of critical documents and paperwork.
-Today, multiple potential buyers can access confidential information simultaneously online.
+In the days before virtual data rooms, M&A potential buyers would need to visit a physical room, in person, to review stacks of critical documents and paperwork as hard copy printouts.
+Today, multiple potential buyers can access confidential information simultaneously online, from any location in the world with an internet connection.

 Why use a virtual data room?

-From M&A through capital raises, audits, strategic reviews and tenders, material outcomes depend on virtual data rooms.
-But data rooms aren’t created equal.
-What sets a modern data room apart from legacy rooms:
+From M&A to capital raises, audits, strategic reviews and tenders, material outcomes rely on secure virtual data rooms.
+So what features set a modern virtual data room apart from legacy data rooms?
+Here’s a closer look

 More than storage and file sharing

-Data Room software isn’t just about collecting, collating and storing information.
-Modern Virtual Data Rooms integrate with other platforms to allow two-way syncing and drag-and-drop functionality that can get a room up and running in minutes.
-Granular access privileges, print and save controls, tracking of all actions, reporting and sophisticated Q&A enables seamless collaboration.
-Artificial intelligence powers and automates smart analytics on the motives and behaviour behind people’s activity.
+Granular access privileges, print and save controls, tracking of all actions, reporting and sophisticated Q&A enable seamless collaboration.
+Artificial intelligence powers and automates smart analytics on the motives and behavior behind data room activity.

 Unlimited users, unlimited possibilities

-Advisors can now count on Ansarada as an essential tool for total transaction management across the complete deal lifecycle - from marketing to preparation to execution and post-deal integration.
-The new Deal Workflow tool will keep all team members working cohesively and strategically, which is why we’ve enabled our pricing to include unlimited users.
+Advisors can now count on Ansarada’s Virtual Data Room as an essential tool for total transaction management across the complete deal lifecycle - from marketing to preparation to execution and post-deal integration.
+The Deal Workflow tool keeps all team members working cohesively and strategically, which is why our pricing includes unlimited users.
 Now you can invite as many users as you like.

 Common uses for Virtual Data Rooms